 Darron Lee, OLB, Ohio State

-Cravens has 27 tackles, two sacks, one pass breakup and an interception to open 2015.
-He totaled 68 tackles with 17 tackles for a loss, five sacks, three interceptions and nine passes broken up last season.
-Cravens was moved from safety to linebacker last year, and that looks like a better fit for him in the NFL.
+In 2015, Cravens totaled 86 tackles, 15 for a loss, 5.5 sacks, six passes broken up, two forced fumbles and two interceptions.
+He recorded 68 tackles with 17 tackles for a loss, five sacks, three interceptions and nine passes broken up in 2014.
+Cravens was moved from safety to linebacker that season, but that looks like a better fit for him in the NFL anyhow.

 The 6-foot-1, 225-pounder is physical, strong and quick.
 As a freshman, he totaled 52 tackles with four interceptions, one pass batted and a forced fumble.
 Cravens was named a Freshman All-American and a All-Pac-12 honorable mention.